-Revenues:
+Revenues

-The School receives public funds from the DC government based on the number of students they enroll according to the Uniform Per Student Funding Formula developed by the Mayor and City Council.
+The Charter School receives public funds from the District of Columbia based on the number of students they enroll according to the Uniform Per Student Funding Formula developed by the Mayor and City Council.
 This per pupil allocation is supplemented with extra funds for students with special needs.
-During the years ended June 30, 2016 and 2015, eighty-nine percent (89%) and ninety-one percent (91%), respectively, of total support was received from the District of Columbia in the form of per pupil funding.
+During the years ended June 30, 2017 and 2016, ninety-one percent (91%) and eighty-nine percent (89%), respectively, of total support was received from the District of Columbia in the form of per pupil funding.